 - Images must have the ideal size, format, and resolution to keep users engaged.

-- You can use some apps to create social media images.
+- You can use some apps to optimize blog post images.

-- It is essential to choose the right file name for an image for the SEO page.
+- It is essential to choose the right file name for an image.

 - Optimizing an image will improve your page’s loading speed.